Moving to the UK - frequently asked questions

 National Insurance is a compulsory deduction from your pay that funds state-provided services like pensions and health care.
 The amount you pay will vary depending on your income.
 To work in the UK you must have a National Insurance number which is a personal number issued by the Department of Work and Pension (DWP).

-I am moving to Sheffield, am I entitled to relocation expenses?
+I am moving to Sheffield, am I eligible for relocation expenses?

-The reimbursement of relocation costs is intended to support the recruitment of new University employees and therefore precludes existing employees transferring to a new post within the University, or those staff who have been promoted, from making claims for reimbursement of relocation costs.
+The reimbursement of relocation costs is intended to support the recruitment of new University staff.
+Existing employees taking up a new post within the University or those being promoted are not eligible to claim under the policy.

 For more information on relocation reimbursements, contact your relevant HR representative once you begin your role.